baoquoc210/Predict-Stock-Price/README.md

 - **Performance**: The Mean Absolute Error (MAE) is typically around 12-15 USD (depending on tuning results), indicating a 5-10% error relative to TSLA’s price range (~150-450 USD).
 Hyperparameter optimization aims to reduce this further, showcasing advanced AI skills.
 - **Strengths**: Captures long-term trends effectively due to LSTM’s memory capabilities and benefits from diverse technical indicators.
 The optimization process ensures adaptability to the dataset.
 - **Limitations**: Lags on sharp price changes (e.g., post-earnings spikes) and relies on static data up to March 31, 2025.
 The random sentiment placeholder limits current accuracy—real data (e.g., from X) could improve it.
-- **Impression**: This model highlights your proficiency in deep learning, optimization, and financial forecasting, making it impressive for HR at AI companies in Australia’s finance and tech sectors.

 ## Prerequisites
 - **Python**: Version 3.7 to 3.11 (compatible with TensorFlow).